 If you truly want to look your best, we always recommend working with our Professional Hair and Makeup Artist: you can find out more here.

-What should I wear for my Business Portrait? – that’s a wrap
+What to wear for corporate headshots? – that’s a wrap

 We hope this guide has helped prepare you for your business portrait session.
 The most important thing to bring to your session is a positive attitude, as that looks great on everyone!